|

 respective Courts, and will sail at Nine o'clock on Sunday and Monday morning.

-Apply to Mr. L. Hoopstad in Charles Town.
+Apply to Mr. L. HOOPSTAD in Charles Town.
 Demerary, 4th Jany.
 1811.

-Commercial Coffee House. [heading]
+Commercial Coffee House.

-Joseph Tayler returns his thanks to his Friends and the Public
+JOSEPH TAYLER returns his thanks to his Friends and the Public

-that have so kindly visited his Coffee House, and sincerely hopes by the
+that have so kindly visited his COFFEE HOUSE, and sincerely hopes by the

 general tenor of his conduct to insure their future attendance.
 Those who are